Eastern vs. Western RPGs: Cultural Differences that Shape Games

 Back then, I only played video games, but once I went to College and grew interested in table-top RPGs, it was like understanding the code of the games which skyrocketed my appreciation for Western RPGs!

 JRPGs typically will have a style that makes them noticeably different from the western ones.
 The anime/manga style is more prominent, with brighter colors on average.
-The lore and stories behind many JRPGs are derived from “Oriental” spiritual legends which are rather understandable given the country of origin.
+The lore and stories behind many JRPGs are derived from “East Asian” spiritual legends which makes sense given the country of origin.

 Style aside, it is also visible to people who’ve played both styles a lot, recognizing that JRPGs are more likely to have a separate set of gameplay mechanics.
 While many RPGs will center the story on the main character, JRPGs instead, tend to depend on using characters other than the protagonist.